What is a Cooperative Preschool?

 - Competitive tuition.
 Your tuition dollars go directly to teacher salaries, rent, and other basics.
 Because members volunteer their time and talents, our overhead costs remain low.

-What is My Role in the Preschool?
+What is my Role as a Parent in the Preschool?

 Below is a summary of the basic outline of the cooperative requirements: